snot-dev/project-tagus/README.md

 It will use the **MEAN** stack to be developed.

-Later on this file will have all the steps it takes to install this CMS in your localhost.
+Later on, this file will have all the instructions to install this CMS in your localhost.